8891689/KeyKiller-Cuda/README.md

 ## Example Output

-Below is a sample run of keyKiller for reference.
+Below is a sample run of KeyKiller for reference.

 **RTX4060**